Haggle Like a Boss: Tips for Negotiating Car Price

 If you deal with a manager, especially at the end of a month, they will want to make sure their sales numbers are up, and you will have a better chance of getting the price you want so they can ensure the sale.

 They won’t try to upsell you-- the price doesn’t matter as much to them since they aren’t making a commission off of it.
 Managers can also decide prices on the spot and won’t need to go “get approval.”

 Go Forth and Haggle

-If you found this article useful and are stressed out about your finances in general, why not check out some of our other posts!
-Here is one about getting your finances in order or perhaps you want to get a head start on financial spring cleaning, this one will be more up your alley.
+If you found this article useful and are stressed out about your finances in general, why not check out some of our other loans or finance posts?
+I'm sure you will find an article that will be more up your alley.
 Either way, let our financial know-how be your gain!
 See you next time!

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.